 As described in sections B & C, each VCI initiator TLM-T module contains a thread and a local clock.
 But, in order to increase the TLM-T simulation speed, the VCI targets are generally described by reactive call-back functions.
-Therefore, there is no thread, and no local clock in the TLM-T module describing a VCI target.
-For a VCI target, the local clock is actually the clock associated to the corresponding arbitration thread contained in the VciVgmn module.

-E) VCI Interconnect 6
+E) VCI Interconnect